canonical/kafka-operator/docs/how-to/h-create-mTLS-credentials.md

 ### Retrieve Root CA

-If you are using the [tls-certificates-operator charm](https://charmhub.io/tls-certificates-operator), retrieve the Root CA excecuting the following commands:
+If you are using the [tls-certificates-operator charm](https://charmhub.io/tls-certificates-operator), retrieve the Root CA executing the following commands:

 ```bash
 # ---------- Root CA